 Many, but not all, camping facilities in the US have maximum limits for the amount of time that travelers can stay.
 Each sets its own rules, and it is up to vacationers to make sure they know them prior to seeking out campsites.
 People who don't take the time to do this can be in for some disappointments.

 Most travelers only use campgrounds for vacationing on an “as you go” basis or for very short-term visits.
 For them, stay limits are rarely a problem, except under unique circumstances.

 However, those wishing to visit for longer periods of time in specific facilities may not be able to do so, especially if they wish to go there when special events are taking place.

-My husband and I learned, to our dismay, during the period of time we had planned to camp at the Kentucky Horse Park, it would be closed to visitors due to a special event they were having.
-Furthermore, they required reservations and had a maximum 14 day stay limit.
+My husband and I learned, to our dismay, that during the period of time we had planned to camp at the Kentucky Horse Park, it would be closed to visitors due to a special event they were having.
+Furthermore, they required reservations and had a maximum 14-day stay limit.

 Not all RV Parks and campgrounds limit the amount of time people can stay in them, but many do, and they have good reasons for this.

 For example, parks in popular and highly populated areas like to limit the number of days campers can visit so that more people have an opportunity to take advantage of benefits such as being close to special events or tourist venues.
 They can afford to do this because of the large number of people who want to camp there.

 Other types of facilities, such as small mom-and-pop parks located in small towns, are much more liberal.
 They'll let you stay as long as you like because they need the income.

 Below, you will find some general information about a variety of park types that will help to guide you in your vacation planning.